bigashman/roadshow/02-smoketest.md

 OpenShift master includes a built-in OAuth server.
 Developers and administrators obtain OAuth access tokens to authenticate themselves to the API.
 By default your authorization token will last for 24 hours.
-There is more information about the login command and its configuration in the [OpenShift Enterprise Documentation](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#basic-setup-and-login).
+There is more information about the login command and its configuration in the [OpenShift Documentation](https://docs.openshift.org/latest/cli_reference/get_started_cli.html#basic-setup-and-login).